xcamier/devExplorerBlog/content/posts/how-this-site-is-built/index.md

 {{< figure src="images/githubcreate.png" >}}

-    Note: to be considered as website to serve by github, the name of the site shall respect the tempate "yourSiteName.github.io"
+    Note: the form "yourSiteName.github.io" used to be necessary.
+It is not the case anymore.
+In order not to have to rework this tutorial I keep it like that but notice that a standard project name can do the job.

     Points of care:
         - Make sure to make the site public